 Cyclists know that an even more rewarding mode for touring the covered bridges is by bicycle.
 The bridges are connected by gorgeous bike paths with some flat, smooth sections considered "family-friendly."
 In 2015, the Covered Bridge Scenic Bikeway became Oregon's very first designated scenic bikeway.
 The full ride is approximately 36 miles (57.94 km) and of moderate difficulty.

-Many businesses in Cottage Grove are "bike-friendly" and cater to the cycling community.
-Electric bicycles are available for rentals by the hour at Fun! on Main Street in downtown Cottage Grove.
+Many businesses in Cottage Grove are bike-friendly and cater to the cycling community.
 Rainy Peak Bicycles also has rentals, or you can rent bicycles in Eugene and take a bike-friendly LTD bus (Route 98) to Cottage Grove.
 Several annual cycling events are also based in Cottage Grove.
 Extend your bicycle tour into adjacent Wine Country for a truly memorable cycling holiday.